 By prescription order slip:

-Requests can be made by ticking the appropriate box on the repeat prescription box located in the entrance porches at both sites, or via the Royal Mail.
+Requests can be made by ticking the appropriate box on the prescription counterfoil attached to your previous prescription or on a printed slip from reception.

 All medication is reviewed regularly by a doctor.
 At times you may be asked to attend the surgery for an appointment to review your medication.
 Due to the high volume of requests received by the practice each day please ensure you allow two full working days before collecting the prescription.